is having to choose between

 shoulders and intense features like a square jaw that often set itself rigidly

 in place.
-His dark, penetrating stare matched
+His dark, penetrating stare matched the color of his hair and the

-the color of his hair and the seriousness of his usual mood.
+seriousness of his usual mood.
 On this occasion, however, his face appeared to

 be one big smile.
-He was happy to have finally
+He was happy to have finally found success at rousing the

-found success at rousing the young woman who for four straight days had been
+young woman who for four straight days had been stuck in a deep sleep aboard

 Derian was relieved, to put it mildly.
+At last they had Sha Eena back

-healer.
+with them—their young queen and healer.
 Not only had she returned to

 consciousness, but they had physically rescued her from the clutches of Kahm

-Gemdorin—a scrupulous enemy who happened to be the captain’s vile older brother.
-After abducting Eena, Gemdorin had wielded
+Gemdorin—a scrupulous enemy who happened to be the captain’s vile older

-his charm with the intent of seducing her, an act he could turn on and off at
+of seducing her, an act he could turn on and off at will.
+Failing at this game,

-Hrenngen, nearly starving her in the process.
+mining slave on Hrenngen, nearly starving her in the process.
+After enduring

-After enduring harsh treatment at his hands, including a brutal beating
+harsh treatment at his hands, including a brutal beating by his ghastly allies,

-by his ghastly allies, the Ghengats, it was understandable why she had slipped
+the Ghengats, it was understandable why she had slipped into a self-induced

 Kahm Derian called out on a personal communications device, or PCD, to

 inform the ship’s doctor that her patient was finally awake.
-She showed up immediately, rapping on the
+Jinatta showed up

-door to his quarters before he had a chance to deliver the chocolate bar.
+chance to deliver the chocolate bar.
 As soon as he answered the knock, Jinatta

 Derian grinned, meeting a pair of stern blue eyes.
-His hand rose automatically, revealing the
+His hand rose

-dark treat.
-“I promised her
+automatically, revealing the dark treat.
+“I promised chocolate.”

 “That’s it?
-She woke up for
+She woke up for chocolate?”
+There was strong skepticism in

-climbed, disappearing behind curly, blonde bangs.
+the question.
+Jinatta’s eyebrow climbed, disappearing behind curly, blonde

 “More or less,” Derian said, fighting the urge to laugh at the doctor’s